-If utilized correctly, data offers a wealth of opportunity to individuals and companies looking to improve their business’ intelligence, operational efficiency, profitability, and growth over time.
+If utilized correctly, data offers a wealth of opportunity to individuals and companies looking to improve their business intelligence, operational efficiency, profitability, and growth over time.
 In this day and age, a failure to leverage digital data to your advantage could prove disastrous to your business – it’s akin to walking down a busy street wearing a blindfold.

-What Is An Ad Hoc Report?
+What Is Ad Hoc Reporting?

 Working alongside recurring or ongoing (daily, weekly, or monthly) data reports, ad hoc reporting forms a vital part of any business, brand, or organization’s growth and sustainability by offering a level of insight that adds an extra layer of substance and success to the data driven decision making process.

 While these reports are typically developed using SQL (structured query language) by an IT department which can take several days, there are tools and platforms that allow non-technical business users access to these most precious insights, simply using a SQL report generator.
 And this lies in the essence of the ad hoc reporting definition; providing quick reports for single-use, without generating complicated SQL queries.

 Moreover, a host of ad hoc analytics or reporting platforms boast integrated online data visualization tools to help enhance the exploration process.
 This reduces the reliance on software developers or IT personnel for simple reporting.

 After explaining the report's meaning, we will now take a closer look at the analysis part in more detail.

 Ad hoc analysis is a business intelligence (BI) process used by companies to answer critical strategic questions on the spot.
 With the help of modern dashboards, decision makers can visualize multiple sources of data and extract actionable insights from them.

 With ad hoc analysis tools, users often create a report that does not currently exist or drill deeper into an existing dashboard report to achieve a deeper level of insight that ultimately benefits the ongoing success and sustainability of the organization.